A Universal Birkhoff Theory for Fast Trajectory Optimization: Introduction

-It is important to recognize that application-specific RTOC algorithms are not new; they have been used for quite some time in the aerospace industry under the heading of closed-loop guidance\cite{ross-book,lu-prop-guidance,PEG-history,mease-guidance-compute,lu-entry-guidance}.
-For example, the well-known powered explicit guidance\cite{PEG-history} is a closed-loop application of the optimal open-loop linear tangent equation\cite{brysonHo,ross-book}.
-Many more application-specific RTOC algorithms have been developed in recent years\cite{lu-prop-guidance,mease-guidance-compute,lu-entry-guidance}.
-General-purpose RTOC-based feedback controllers are, relatively, more recent developments\cite{ross-book, RTOC-jgcd}.
-As shown in\cite{RTOC-jgcd,bollinoRossDoman-2006,bollinoRoss-2007, lewis-NATO-2007, hurniSekRoss-2009, bollinoLewis-2008, bollinoLewis-2007,bollinoEtAl-2007}, the same general-purpose trajectory optimization method used to stabilize an inverted pendulum in \cite{LGR-rtoc} was reused multiple times, without change, to generate attitude guidance commands for NPSAT1\cite{RTOC-jgcd}, entry guidance algorithms for hypersonic vehicles\cite{bollinoRossDoman-2006,bollinoRoss-2007}, autonomous operations of ground robots in cluttered and uncertain environments\cite{lewis-NATO-2007,hurniSekRoss-2009}, cooperative controls for multiple uninhabited aerial vehicles\cite{bollinoLewis-2008}, and other disparate applications\cite{bollinoLewis-2007,bollinoEtAl-2007}.
-The common theme in all these diverse applications was pseudospectral (PS) optimal control theory\cite{PSReview-ARC-2012}.
-One of the primary reasons for using PS optimal control theory for RTOC (as a general-purpose approach) is their near-exponential rate of convergence\cite{Kang_2008_convergence,kang-rate-2010}.
+One of the primary reasons for using PS optimal control theory for RTOC (as a general-purpose approach) is its near-exponential rate of convergence\cite{Kang_2008_convergence,kang-rate-2010} (with respect to Layers~0 and 1 in Fig.~\ref{fig:TrajOptPerspective}).
 That is, it takes relatively few grid points to generate an accurate trajectory solution and even fewer points to close the loop\cite{RTOC-jgcd,LGR-rtoc,bellman-conf,bellman-low-t}.
-The latter result is due to the anti-aliasing phenomenon of the ensuing Bellman PS effect\cite{bellman-low-t, bellman-conf,TEI-JGCD-2011}.
-For problems where there is a need for a highly dense grid, the theoretical fast rate of convergence of a PS method is practically dampened by round-off errors\cite{twist,trefethen-2000} and the rapidly increasing condition number of the resulting linear algebra that underpins the trajectory optimization algorithm\cite{spec-alg,ross-guess-free,rossJCAM-1,DIDO-arXiv}.
-The latter point is illustrated in Fig.~\ref{fig:condNums4Lags} which shows the $\mathcal{O}(N^2)$ growth in the condition number of a PS method, where $N$ is the number of grid points.
+The latter result is due to the anti-aliasing property of the ensuing Bellman PS method\cite{bellman-low-t, bellman-conf,TEI-JGCD-2011}.
+For problems where there is a need for a highly dense grid, the theoretical fast rate of convergence of a PS discretization is practically dampened by round-off errors\cite{twist,trefethen-2000} and the rapidly increasing condition number of the resulting linear algebra that underpins the trajectory optimization algorithm\cite{spec-alg,ross:guess-free,rossJCAM-1,DIDO:arXiv} (see Layer~2 in Fig.~\ref{fig:TrajOptPerspective}).
+The latter point is illustrated in Fig.~\ref{fig:condNums4Lags} which shows the $\mathcal{O}(N^2)$ growth in the condition number of a PS discretization, where $N$ is the number of grid points.